 The Optional Data parameters listed in the Optional Data XML will be sent if they are updated based on the Optional Data parameter settings in the service provider’s profile.

 Block holder SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 Number Pool Block Modify by Block Holder SOA (previously NNP flow 2.11)